Annotation Curricula to Implicitly Train Non-Expert Annotators: Evaluation with Existing Datasets

 \subsection{Experimental Results}

-We first report our experimental results for the \static and \adaptive setup.
-For conducting our experiments with simulated annotators, we use the best performing models from our hyper-parameter tuning of the respective models on the \Muc dataset and report the results of the best performing models.
+We first report our experimental results for the full and adaptive setup.
+For conducting our experiments with simulated annotators, we use the best performing models from our hyper-parameter tuning of the respective models on the Muc7\textsubscript{T} dataset and report the results of the best performing models.

-\paragraph{Full results} \cref{tab:heuristics-test} shows the results for the heuristic \estimators and regression models on the test data of each dataset.
-We find that heuristics that mainly consider length-based features ($\mathrm{sen}$ and $\mathrm{FK}$) are sensitive to the respective formatting of the text, as they show no correlation to the annotation time on the SigIE data that consists of email signatures. on \Muc and \textsc{SPEC}, all three heuristic produce an ordering that correlates with annotation time to some extend.
-On average, $\mathrm{sen}$ is the best performing and most robust heuristic across all three datasets.
-For our adaptive \estimators, RR and GP both similarly outperform GBM in terms of Spearman's $\rho$.
-However, we can find that GP consistently outperforms RR and GBM in terms of MAE and RMSE, as well as in terms of $R^2$ on \Muc and SPEC.
-We report the extensive results in \cref{tab:appendix_regression_full} in the appendix.
+\paragraph{Full results} \cref{tab:heuristics-test} shows the results for the heuristic estimators and regression models evaluated on the test split of each dataset.
+We find that heuristics that mainly consider length-based features ($\mathrm{sen}$ and $\mathrm{FK}$) are not suited for the SigIE data that consists of email signatures.
+One reason for this may be the different text type of email signatures in comparison to Newswire articles and PubMed abstracts.
+More specifically, analyzing the ratio between non-alphabetical or numeric characters (excluding @ and . ) and other characters shows that SigIE contains a substantial amount of characters that are used for visually enhancing the signature (some are even used in text art).
+Overall, 29.9\% of the characters in SigIE are non-alphabetical or numeric in contrast to 16.7\% in SPEC and 19.9\% in Muc7\textsubscript{T}.\footnote{The Twitter data we introduce in \cref{user_study} consists of 20.7\% non-alphabetical or numeric characters.} Considering that only 1.7\% of them appear within named entities in SigIE (such as + in phone numbers) most of them rather introduce noise especially for length based-features such as $\mathrm{sen}$ and $\mathrm{FK}$.
+On Muc7\textsubscript{T} and \textsc{SPEC}, all three heuristics produce an ordering that correlates with annotation time to some extent.
+On average, $\mathrm{mlm}$ is the best performing and most robust heuristic across all three datasets.
+For our adaptive estimators, RR and GP both similarly outperform GBM in terms of Spearman's $\rho$.
+However, we can find that GP consistently outperforms RR and GBM in terms of MAE and RMSE, as well as in terms of $R^2$ on Muc7\textsubscript{T} and SPEC.
+We report the extensive results in \cref{tab:exp_regression_full}.